AdityaJoglekar/Generative_Manufacturing/README.md

 **Getting Started**

 Run the executable file lmco.exe present in the executable-win folder for starting the supply chain scheduler.
-Use run_jupyter.ipynb for running the optimization and experiments.
+Use the notebook run_jupyter.ipynb for running the optimization and experiments.